caufieldjh/awesome-bioie/README.md

 ## Tools, Platforms, and Services

 * [CLAMP](https://clamp.uth.edu/) - [paper](https://academic.oup.com/jamia/article/25/3/331/4657212) - a natural language processing toolkit intended for use with the text in clinical reports.
 Check out their [live demo](https://clamp.uth.edu/clampdemo.php) first to see what it does.
 Usable at no cost for academic research.
+* [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) - [paper](https://academic.oup.com/nar/article/47/W1/W587/5494727) - a web platform that identifies five different types of biomedical concepts in PubMed articles and PubMed Central full texts.
+The full annotation sets are downloadable (see [Annotated Text Data](#annotated-text-data) below).

 [Back to Top](#contents)